 Audacity is one of the powerful audio editing programs if you already know how to use most of its functions.
 One of the common uses for Audacity is merging multiple audio files into one.
 This would be great for creating mixes if you know how to customize the fade between each audio file.

+Now you’ve learned some tricks on how to join audio files.
 For everyday audio processing user, sure, Free Audio Editor is fine.
 And you will find that there is so much more than simple audio merging.
 Its learning curve is much less than other products on the market.
 If you have had the occasion to use Free Audio Editor and it seems that there is not too much choice out there.